If you find this Microphone Buyers Guide even a little helpful, pass it along! Alright, let’s dive in.

 Cardioid: Mics with this pattern capture sound best when positioned directly in front of them while rejecting sounds coming from the sides and rear.
 This is the most popular pattern you’ll run into while shopping.

 Omni: Omnidirectional mics equally capture sounds from all directions.
-Great for capturing room tone and ambiance.
+Great for capturing room tones and ambiances.

 Super/Hyper Cardioid: Very similar to a cardioid mic, but more directional.
-It’s as if they zoom into the subject you’re pointing them at while rejecting sound from the side.
+It’s as if they zoom into the subject you’re pointing them at while rejecting sound from the sides.

 Also, unlike the regular cardioid, it doesn’t reject as much sound from behind making them a little difficult to work with if you’re not used to them.

 Different Type Of Microphones

 Dynamic Mics: Good for loud sounds and stage performances.
 They’re inexpensive, require no additional power, and are generally built like tanks (especially the SM58).

 Shotgun Microphones: Typically hyper-cardioid and super-cardioid patterned.
 Excellent for voiceovers and field recording.
-These mics work similarly to a telescope by focusing on the sound in front of them and rejecting unwanted sound behind and on the side of them.
+These mics work similarly to a telescope by focusing on the sound in front of them and rejecting unwanted sounds behind and on the sides.

 Condenser Microphones: Excellent for capturing detail in recordings.
 There was a time when condenser mics were too expensive for home studio musicians, but these days, they’re more affordable.

 Side note – must be powered via phantom power

 USB Microphones: Not ideal to a lot of professionals, but one can’t deny their growing popularity and ease of use.
 I find these microphones great for quick recording projects, podcasts, VO work, etc.

 Microphone Diaphragm Sizes

 Condenser microphones come in two sizes; large and small diaphragms.
 Both are capable of capturing great recordings but differently.

-Large Diaphragm: Lower self-noise, high sensitivity, lower dynamic range, a narrow frequency range and they produce an overall warmer sound.
+Large Diaphragm: Lower self-noise, high sensitivity, lower dynamic range, a narrow frequency range and they produce an overall bigger, warmer, and fuller sound.

 Small Diaphragm: Higher self-noise, low sensitivity, and higher dynamic range.
 Where it shines is recording sounds with sharp transients, but depending on the mic, can sound great on vocals.

 Why Does All This Matter?